siatoolsuit/siarest-vscode/README.md

 # Software Interface Analyser Toolsuit
-Visual Studio Code Extension for analyzing API Endpoints created by [Express](https://github.com/expressjs/express)
+Visual Studio Code Extension for analyzing API Endpoints created by [Express](https://github.com/expressjs/express).

+If you search for a project that is ready for testing out this extension use this [Express & Angular App](https://github.com/Deezmax/BusinessTrip).

 ## Requirements
 Visual Studio Code 1.22.0 or higher is required